 “I have a dream that little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 It is the most famous speech in the 20th century by one of the most inspiring orators in our country’s history.
-While the Reverend Martin Luther King, Jr., began with prepared remarks, the most famous part of the speech containing the theme I have a dream was created on August 23, 1963 as King addressed the crowd of over 250,000 on the Mall in Washington, DC.
+While the Reverend Martin Luther King, Jr., began with prepared remarks, the most well-known part of the speech containing the theme I have a dream was created on August 28, 1963 as King addressed the crowd of over 250,000 on the Mall in Washington, DC.

 Tell ’em About the Dream